buyallmemes/blog-api/posts/20240422-testing-guideline.md

       assertEquals("Hello"+expectedPersonName, actualGreeting);
     ```

-    Even the simplest logic, like strings concatenation, can produce errors.
+  Even the simplest logic, like string concatenation, can produce errors.
   Have you noticed the missing (space) after “Hello”?
   Users will notice.
   **Good:**

     ```java
       assertEquals("Hello John Doe",actualGreeting);
     ```

   Leave no room for errors.
   At least, in unit tests.

 * Be mindful of what is actually going on behind `assertEquals()`
   It is not the best suitable to test collections.